arun13go/arun13go.github.io/_pages/about.md

 ---
-permalink: /year-archive/
+permalink: /
-title: "Blog posts"
+title: "ArunGo'Log"
+excerpt: "About me"
 author_profile: true
 redirect_from:
-  - /about.md
   - /about/
   - /about.html
 ---